Compile single file

-You may prefer to compile one file at a time without building the whole project to speed up the development process.
+To speed up the development process, you may sometimes prefer to compile one file without building the whole project.
 For this purpose, CLion provides the Recompile action.

 For the currently opened file, choosefrom the main menu (or press Ctrl+Shift+F9):

-For a file in the project tree, use theoption from the right-click menu (or use the same Ctrl+Shift+F9 shortcut):
+For a file in the project tree, use the Recompile option from the right-click menu (or use the same Ctrl+Shift+F9 shortcut):

 If the file to compile belongs to the currently selected configuration, then the build target from this configuration is used.